-We spent a long weekend in the Pyrenees at the beginning of September 2016, staying in Argeles Gazost and climbing up the Col du Tourmalet, Col d’Aubisque, Col du Soulor, Luz Ardiden and Hautacam.
+TSC spent a long weekend in the Pyrenees in September 2016, staying in Argeles Gazost and in August 2017 staying in Luchon.
+The trips included climbs up the Col du Tourmalet, Col d’Aubisque, Col du Soulor, Luz Ardiden and Hautacam in 2016 and Peyresourde, Superbagneres, Portet d’Aspet, Mente and Port de Bales in 2017.
 Here’s how we did it…

 The Tourmalet was the reason we made the trip, and it didn’t disappoint with fantastic views all around and the summit in sight once you get through the village of Bareges.
 The climb from Luz St Sauveur was more alpine than the others, with the gradient quite consistent throughout and no major kicks to speak of.
 Nice restaurant at the top serving Baguettes (€5) and Beer (€5,20)